a663E-36z1120/minds-machinesKB/content/Ideas/Intelligence/Imitation Game.md

 - **The human**: help the interrogator achieve their goal.
 - **The machine**: convince the interrogator that they are human.

 Often used as a criteria for the problem of [[Can Machines Think?]].
+If a machine is able to pass the Turing test (successfully play the imitation game) by exhibiting intelligent behaviour equivalent to that of a human, it's good evidence that a machine can indeed think.

 #idea